AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 The hash of the preimage is required to create a new proposal.
 In this case, hash of the preimage created earlier is simply copied and pasted into the `Preimage` field.

 The `Locked Balance` refers to the amount being _deposited_ (not locked) for the proposal.
-In case the proposal is cancelled, the deposit will be slashed.
+In case the proposal is canceled, the deposit will be slashed.
 In case the proposal is tabled, the deposit will be refunded.

 <Figure caption="Public Proposal - 3" src={require('/docs/use/img/18_Subsquare_public_proposal/public_proposal_8.png').default } width="100%" />